The following containers provide the services required to build, deploy and run Adobe Commerce sites.

 1 ./vendor/bin/ece-docker build:compose --no-mailhog

 The RabbitMQ container for Cloud Docker for Commerce is a standard RabbitMQ container with no configuration or changes.

 Docker base image: redis

-The Redis container for Magento Cloud Docker is a standard container with no customization, no persistence, and no additional configuration.
+The Redis container for Cloud Docker for Commerce is a standard container with no customization, no persistence, and no additional configuration.

 Connect to and run Redis commands using the redis-cli inside the container:

 1 docker-compose run --rm redis redis-cli -h redis

 The Test container, based on the magento/magento-cloud-docker-php Docker image, has a writable file system and is used for Magento application testing in the Cloud Docker environment.
 See Magento application testing.

 Container name: tls